 5. Failed Ignition Switch

-If the battery has a charge, the starter is fine, but you still can’t get the engine to turn over, it could be a faulty ignition switch causing your trouble.
+If the battery has a charge and the starter is fine, but you still can’t get the engine to turn over, a faulty ignition switch could be causing your trouble.
 However, this cause also comes with several other tell-tale signs.

 Look for flickering dashboard lights and a lack of noise coming from the engine when you try to start it.
 Additionally, you might not be able to turn the key at all, indicating that the ignition switch failed.